::p_load(sf, tidyverse, tmap, maptools, raster, spatstat, sfdep) pacman

 # Convert sf to sp's spatial class

-wp_functional_spatial <- as_Spatial(wp_functional_sf)
+<- as_Spatial(wp_functional_sf)

-wp_nonfunctional_spatial <- as_Spatial(wp_nonfunctional_sf)
+wp_functional_spatial <- as_Spatial(wp_nonfunctional_sf)

-osun_spatial <- as_Spatial(osun)
+wp_nonfunctional_spatial <- as_Spatial(osun) osun_spatial

 # Check spatial data type